What to do when someone dies

 The notion of having to embalm a body because it is "unsanitary", or in order to protect public health or shield others from contagion or contamination is just nonsense.
 According to a NZ government publication, "The Infectious Hazards of Dead Bodies", living people pose a greater risk of transmitting infection than dead ones.
 The main benefit of embalming is that it halts body decomposition, disguises the visible signs of decay, improves presentation and gives a family more time to arrange a funeral.
 However embalming is not necessary if the person's body is in good condition and is only going to be kept at home for a short period.

 If a person has died of a disease classified as "communicable" (which includes such things as tuberculosis, Hepatitis and HIV), the certifying doctor can require the body to be transported in a sealed, closed casket, and buried or cremated within 48 hours.
 But even in this unusual situation, you do not need a funeral director to carry out the specific handling procedures which are required - you can do it yourself.
-However if a person has died from old age or a non-nfectious cause (cancer, COPD etc) there is no greater risk of infection than there would be from contact with the body fluids or bodily waste of any other person.
+However if a person has died from old age or a non-infectious cause (cancer, COPD etc) there is no greater risk of infection than there would be from contact with the body fluids or bodily waste of any other person.

 After-death care: cleaning, dressing and keeping the body cool